 An exercise regimen aimed at improving your heart health should address two key factors: intensity and duration, says Dr. Christopher Kroner, a UCI Health sports medicine specialist.

 During vigorous or moderate-intensity exercise, your heart rate should reach and stay within a target range.

 "A target heart rate is different for different people," Kroner says.
 "It depends on what your body is capable of, your previous levels of training and your age."

 Your doctor can help you establish a target heart rate when you first start exercising or you can use a simple calculation (see box).

 Activity trackers with heart rate monitors are also useful to see how hard you're working, as well as calories burned and total steps in a day.
-The devices tend to motivate and remind people to work out, Kim says.
+The devices tend to motivate and remind people to work out, Kroner says.